Mexico Setup F1 22

 An extreme setup here for maximum speed.
 Very fast, but very hot!
 Don’t expect your tyres to last longer than a few laps with these settings.

-Japan Setup F1 22 (Suzuka): Full race setup, Fastest qualifying setup, Best Time Trial setup
+Brazil Setup F1 22: Full race setup, Fastest qualifying setup, Best Time Trial setup

-The fastest one lap F1 22 Japan setup can be found here!
-No compromises, just your fastest way around the Suzuka circuit.
+The fastest one lap F1 22 Brazil setup can be found here!
+No compromises, just your fastest way around the Italian circuit.
 Recommended for Time Trial on F1 2022.

 Transmission Setup